silv3rr/docker-glftpd/README.md

 - will it run on windows/macos/k8s? no idea, probably.. try it. podman? probably not
 - hashgen doesnt work? try recompiling: `gcc -o hashgen hashgen.c -lcrypto -lcrypt`
 - the bot doesnt start? check owner/perms of sitebot files
-- other than that, just run `docker rm -rf glftpd` and start over
+- other than that, just run `docker rm -f glftpd` and start over